In order to register for Iceland Volcano Marathon, all international runners must sign up for the the tour package.

 Race officials will provide all participants with a race briefing in Akureyri on the second day of the tour, which will cover everything from a preliminary weather forecast to a brief presentation of the important route notes.
 Race officials and medical staff will be present to answer any questions you may have.

-Registration closes on 15 June 2020 for the 2020 Iceland Volcano Marathon.
-After this date, no new entries will be accepted for the 2020 event.
+Registration for the Iceland Volcano Marathon closes on 10 July 2024.
+After this date, no new entries will be accepted for the 2024 event.

 For information on the marathon and half-marathon routes, start and finish line, drink stations and other course-related information, see Route & Elevation.